 You can specify one or multiple actions you want to trigger with a single click.
 Select the field you want to update and the action you want to take.
 Above, the first action will increment the publish date by one day, and the second action will decrement the due date by one day.

-Tip: You can also use this block to change the status of a group of stories—say, from planned to approved—by choosing to update a single-select field that denotes current status.
+Tip: You can also use this app to change the status of a group of stories—say, from planned to approved—by choosing to update a single-select field that denotes current status.

 Celebrate when your team hits a deadline

-Trigger the chime block to toss confetti when a new story goes live—on or before its deadline.
+Trigger the chime app to toss confetti when a new story goes live—on or before its deadline.

 Step 1: Make a view that catches stories published on schedule.